 Full Face Snorkel Mask Review

-Full face snorkel masks have come a long way to overcoming many of the negatives aspects of snorkeling.
-New brands continue to enter the market, and prices and quality varies.
+Full face snorkel masks have overcome many of the negatives aspects of snorkeling.
+New brands continue to enter the market, and the prices and quality of each really varies.

 We've put together a list that covers the best quality brands, and which mask and snorkeling gear to buy if you need to stick to a tight budget.